A series where we take a #lookback at the stories and history of our community, brought to you by Mick Pryor, Financial Advisor with Edward Jones.

 Instead of seeking a fifth term in 1963, the 76 year old mayor pursued other political ambitions, and was elected in 1964 to represent Fremont County in in the Wyoming Senate.
 She served one term before retiring from public office.
 She spent the rest of her life living in the community that she was instrumental in building.
 She ultimately succumbed to the effects of a fall at age 86, and is buried in the Mountain View Cemetery.

 April 11, 7pm at the Pioneer Museum, “Lander in 1919”

 Wyoming Community Bank Discovery Speakers Series

-The Dubois Museum, the Pioneer Museum in Lander and the Riverton Museum rely heavily on the financial support of individuals to provide the quality programs, collections management, exhibits and services that have become their hallmark over the last four years.
-Consider making your donation to ensure that the amazing work we have begun can continue to build a valuable resource we can all be proud of.
+The Dubois Museum, the Pioneer Museum in Lander and the Riverton Museum need your financial support.
+In the current economic environment the museums are more reliant than ever on donations from the private sector to continue to provide the quality programs, collections management, exhibits and services that have become their hallmark over the last four years.
 Please make your tax deductible contribution to be used specifically for the benefit of the museum of your choosing by sending a check to Fremont County Museums 450 N 2nd Rm 320 or taking it directly to the museum you choose to support.